jack-san-145/Halleyx-Workflow-Engine/README.md

 The idea is to define workflows as a series of steps and let the system execute them automatically.
 Each step runs inside a Docker container, which keeps execution isolated and flexible.

-This project is mainly built to understand how real workflow systems work internally.
+This project reflects the architecture of real-world workflow engines, built to handle scalable execution, rule-based orchestration, and high-performance task processing.

 ---